arthtyagi/SyMole.ai/README.md

 #### For Heart Disease Predictor ( SyMole.ai CardioNosis :heart: ) :-

+You can watch the video tutorial to use our Python executable file as well.

+##### YouTube link :

 #### For AI Therapist ( Symole.ai Nikola :zap: ) :-

 ## Dependencies
 * https://github.com/thinkroth/Sentimental